-Our literacy focus this term was Non-Chronological Reports and Historical Novels.
+Our focus this term was non-chronological reports and historical novels.

-After this, we looked at Historical Novels (Beowulf).
-Historical Novels were related to our History topic: the Anglo -Saxons.
+After this, we looked at the historical novel Beowulf.
+Our historical novel was related to our history topic: the Anglo -Saxons.

-The children continued to learn their times tables and their division facts regularly!
+Also, the children continued to learn their times tables and division facts regularly!

 Online Safety and Using Web Browsers

-The children looked at acceptable and unacceptable behaviours when online and shared their understanding through posters.
+The children learned about what is acceptable and unacceptable behaviour when online and sharing their understanding through posters.
 They also linked the importance of keeping personal information secure and private to rights learning.

 UNCRC Article 16: Every child has a right to privacy.